GoogleContainerTools/kpt-functions-catalog/examples/format/simple/README.md

 ## Expected result

-The fields should be ordered as per openapi schema definition of `Deployment` resource.
+The fields should be ordered as per OpenAPI schema definition of `Deployment` resource.
 For e.g. `metadata.name` field is placed before `metadata.labels` field.
 The keys in `metadata.labels` field are sorted alphabetically.

 Verify that the changes are as described: